 The Federal Motor Carrier Safety Administration (FMCSA) implemented the Performance and Registration Information System Management (PRISM) to reduce the number of crashes, fatalities, and injuries caused by or involving commercial drivers.
-The primary goal of PRISM is to empower state law enforcement agencies to identify motor carriers with significant safety violations on their driving record.
+The primary goal of it is to empower state law enforcement agencies to identify motor carriers with significant safety violations on their driving record.
 Upon doing so, local law enforcement officials can encourage commercial drivers to take accountability for their actions through sanctions and registration.

 Safety in trucking

 Under the scope of the PRISM program, the FMCSA defines a driver as unsafe when it has prohibited the driver from operating by issuing an out of service order.
 Drivers must correct their problem areas under the program if they wish to continue operation.
 Those who fail to address and correct their deficiencies face increasingly prohibitive sanctions against them.
-Participation by states in the PRISM program is currently voluntary.
+Participation by states in the program is currently voluntary.

 Effectiveness rates of the PRISM program